 Mr. Tetzlaff, CPA, CA, is an experienced financial professional with over 25 years of experience in the mining industry.
 He has been responsible for the successful execution of numerous equity investments, asset divestitures and merger and acquisitions transactions over his career.
-Mr. Tetzlaff currently serves as Chief Financial Officer and Corporate Secretary of Pure Gold Mining Inc. and is a director of Liberty Gold Corp.
-He served as Chief Financial Officer and Corporate Secretary of Blue Gold Mining Inc., which merged with Riverstone Resources Inc. in 2012 to become True Gold Mining Inc., which was sold to Endeavour Mining Corporation in 2016.
+Mr. Tetzlaff is currently a director of Liberty Gold Corp.
+Mr. Tetzlaff served as Chief Financial Officer and Corporate Secretary of Pure Gold Mining Inc. from 2014 to 2021 and he served as Chief Financial Officer and Corporate Secretary of Blue Gold Mining Inc., which merged with Riverstone Resources Inc. in 2012 to become True Gold Mining Inc., which was sold to Endeavour Mining Corporation in 2016.
 He served as CFO, VP Finance and Corporate Secretary of Fronteer Gold from 2005 to 2011, when it was sold to Newmont for \$2.3 billion.
 Mr. Tetzlaff also served as CFO of Aurora Energy from 2006 to 2008, helping the company grow from initial public offering through to the advancement of one of the world's largest undeveloped uranium deposits.
 Mr. Tetzlaff has a tax background, having worked with KPMG LLP from 2000 through 2004.